simmu/contact/README.md

     So far we added fake data directly to the database.
 Its time for use to make use of the create form.
 We will add real contact information.

+**Step 7.4: Server - Opps, I can't edit them.

+    **Objectives**
+    Learn how to update the existing contact

+    So I just put in the wrong contact info, what do it do now?
+We need edit feature.
+Lets create a edit page and put the action on the detail view page.